next-multilingual/next-multilingual/README.md

 As mentioned previously, there is one special key for `pages`, where the `id` is `slug`.
 Unlike traditional slugs that look like `this-is-a-page`, we ask you to write the slug as a normal and human readable sentence, so that it can be translated like any other string.
 This avoids having special processes for slugs which can be costly and complex to manage in multiple languages.

-Basically the `slug` is the human readable "short description" of your page, and represents a segment (part between `/` or at the end of the path) of a URL.
+Basically, the `slug` is the human readable "short description" of your page, and represents a segment (part between `/` or at the end of the path) of a URL.
 When used as a URL segment, the following transformation is applied:

 - all characters will be lowercased
 - spaces will be replaced by `-`